Ombudsman services by country: Argentina

-However, no replacement was elected to fill the position, when the period of office ran out for the last person actually holding the office, Eduardo René Mondino, in 2008.
-Thus, the position has been vacant since 2009.

 Armenia

 The office of the Human Rights Defender, or Ombudsman, of Armenia was created through legislation in October 2003.
 The Human Rights Defender describes the goal of the office as the protection and restoration of human rights and fundamental freedoms.
 It also receives citizen complaints against state and local officials.

 In February 2004, Larisa Alaverdyan was appointed to the office by presidential decree.
 The second ombudsman was Armen Harutyunyan, who was elected by the National Assembly under article 83.1 of the Constitution on 17 February 2006, obtaining more than 3/5 votes of deputies.
 Karen Andreasyan was the third Human Rights Defender of Armenia.
 On 2 March 2011, the National Assembly elected the new Ombudsman, with 83 parliamentarians voting for and 13 against.
-Karen Andreasyan assumed his responsibilities as Human Rights Defender of Armenia on 3 March 2011.
+Karen Andreasyan assumed the responsibilities of Human Rights Defender of Armenia on 3 March 2011.
 The fourth Ombudsman, Arman Tatoyan, was elected by the National Assembly in February 2016.
-Tatoyan was the former deputy Minister of Justice.
+Tatoyan was the former Deputy Minister of Justice.
 Since 24 January 2022, Kristinne Grigoryan was elected as the fifth Human Rights Defender of Armenia by the National Assembly.

 Australia

-The first ombudsman created in Australia was the Western Australian Ombudsman in 1971, followed shortly by the South Australian Ombudsman in 1972 and the Victorian Ombudsman in 1973.
+The first ombudsman position created in Australia was the Western Australian Ombudsman in 1971, followed shortly by the South Australian Ombudsman in 1972 and the Victorian Ombudsman in 1973.
 The Commonwealth Ombudsman in Australia was established in 1976.

-The Ombudsman can investigate complaints about the actions and decisions of Australian Government departments and agencies, the services delivered by most private contractors for the Australian Government, and oversee complaint investigations conducted by the Australian Federal Police.
+Ombudsman can investigate complaints about the actions and decisions of Australian Government departments, agencies, and services delivered by private contractors and oversee complaint investigations conducted by the Australian Federal Police.

 Austria

-The three-member Ombudsman Board (Volksanwaltschaft, literally People's Representative) was created in 1977 as an independent authority monitoring Austria's entire public administration.
+The three-member Ombudsman Board (Volksanwaltschaft, literally "People's Advocacy") was created in 1977 as an independent authority monitoring Austria's entire public administration.
 It checks the legality of decisions by authorities and examines possible cases of maladministration.
 The members are appointed by parliament for six-year terms.

 There are also children's ombudsman offices.

 Azerbaijan

 The Commissioner for Human Rights (Ombudsman) of the Republic of Azerbaijan is also the country's national human rights institution, initially accredited with A status by the International Co-ordinating Committee of NHRIs.
 GANHRI downgraded it to B status in May 2018.

 The first ombudsman, Elmira Süleymanova, was elected by the Parliament on 2 July 2002, and was reappointed in 2010 for a second term.
 Suleymanova (born 1937), formerly a professor of chemistry, had been active in the women's movement in Azerbaijan.
 In November 2021, Parliament chose Sabina Aliyeva as the new ombudsperson.

 According to many international organizations and publications, Azerbaijan is one of the worst countries for journalists and human rights defenders in the world.
 The ombudsman's office has been criticized for turning a blind eye to complaints of torture and oppression of activists and the opposition.